witny23/csci_441_meteor_challenges/campaign/README.md

-git Stylize the Candidate: Start - vid 31a
+git Stylize the Candidate: Solution - vid 31a

 GOALS